tmieslinger/pydropsonde/docs/source/data/index.rst

         path_to_flight_ids = {platform}/Level_0
         path_to_l0_files = {platform}/Level_0/{flight_id}

-However, you are free in defining your favourite data strucutre that fits your use case and you could likewise save the data in another structure, e.g.
+However, you are free to define your favourite data strucutre that fits your use case and you could likewise save the data in another structure, e.g.

 .. code-block:: ini